 In theology and practice, The Church of Jesus Christ of Latter-day Saints embraces the universal human family.
 Latter-day Saint scripture and teachings affirm that God loves all of His children and makes salvation available to all.
 God created the many diverse races and ethnicities and esteems them all equally.
 As the Book of Mormon puts it, “all are alike unto God.”1

 The structure and organization of the Church encourage racial integration.
 Latter-day Saints attend Church services according to the geographical boundaries of their local ward, or congregation.
-By definition, this means that the racial, economic, and demographic composition of Mormon congregations generally mirrors that of the wider local community.2 The Church’s lay ministry also tends to facilitate integration: a black bishop may preside over a mostly white congregation; a Hispanic woman may be paired with an Asian woman to visit the homes of a racially diverse membership.
+By definition, this means that the racial, economic, and demographic composition of Latter-day Saint congregations generally mirrors that of the wider local community.2 The Church’s lay ministry also tends to facilitate integration: a black bishop may preside over a mostly white congregation; a Hispanic woman may be paired with an Asian woman to visit the homes of a racially diverse membership.
 Church members of different races and ethnicities regularly minister in one another’s homes and serve alongside one another as teachers, as youth leaders, and in myriad other assignments in their local congregations.
 Such practices make The Church of Jesus Christ of Latter-day Saints a thoroughly integrated faith.

 Despite this modern reality, for much of its history—from the mid-1800s until 1978—the Church did not ordain men of black African descent to its priesthood or allow black men or women to participate in temple endowment or sealing ordinances.